-- This is because of the low down payment requirements and the lenient credit criteria required to qualify.
+- This is because of the low down payment requirements and the lenient credit criteria required to qualify

-- This amount needs to be paid every year on a monthly basis along with the mortgage payment.
+- This amount needs to be paid every year on a monthly basis along with the mortgage payment

 Mortgage Rates For First Time Home Buyer With Bad Credit

-- First time home buyers can put 3% down payment on Conventional Loans.
+- First time home buyers can put 3% down payment on Conventional Loans

-- Under Fannie Mae/Freddie Mac Guidelines, first time home buyers is defined as any home buyer who did not have any home ownership in the past 3 years.
+- Under Fannie Mae/Freddie Mac Guidelines, first time home buyers is defined as any home buyer who did not have any home ownership in the past 3 years

-- A home buyer needs to put down a minimum of 5% down on Conventional Loans.
+- A home buyer needs to put down a minimum of 5% down on Conventional Loans

-- Private mortgage insurance premium are required on conventional loan borrowers unless borrowers put down 20% down or the home has 20% or more equity.
+- Private mortgage insurance premium are required on conventional loan borrowers unless borrowers put down 20% down or the home has 20% or more equity

-- Private mortgage insurance premium on conventional loans depends on the borrowers credit scores, credit profile, type of property, and other factors and is not a set amount like FHA Loans.
+- Private mortgage insurance premium on conventional loans depends on the borrowers credit scores, credit profile, type of property, and other factors and is not a set amount like FHA Loans

 VA Loans for First Time Home Buyers